-Your carbohydrate ratio determines how much insulin to use for a given amount of carbohydrate.
-It can vary, particularly in the morning, where you generally require more insulin for the same amount of carbs compared to the rest of the day.
+Your carb ratio determines how much insulin to use for ANY amount of carbohydrate.
+Your carb ratio can vary, particularly in the morning, where you generally require more insulin for the same amount of carbs compared to the rest of the day.

-Calculating how much insulin you need for a given amount of carbohydrate is quite easy.
-Just enter the carbs you have for each meal, and the corresponding amount of insulin below.
+Calculating how much insulin you need for any amount of carbohydrate is quite easy.
+Just enter the carbs you have for each meal, and the fixed amount of insulin you usually have below.

 Now you need to check if your ratios are right.